canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/patches-to-packages.rst

 of patch file.
 Here are some headers that you can use:

 :Description: Description of what the patch does.
+              It is formatted like ``Description`` field in ``debian/control``: first line is short description, starting with lowercase letter, the next lines are long description, indented with a space.
 :Author:      Who wrote the patch (i.e. "Jane Doe <packager@example.com>").
 :Origin:      Where this patch comes from (i.e. "upstream"), when *Author* is
               not present.